Cassumbra/dod-ecsrii-community/README.md

 - Third Sight adds 1 damage that only affects walls.
 - Third Sight now gives a 1-turn buff that allows a 100% proc of Luckiest Find on-kill.
 - Eye Lasers now also trigger On Fire on the target.
-- Eye Lasers now scale 3x Sight on Blasting Damage, 2x TrapSight on Conflagratory damage, and .2x EDR on Aethereal Damage.
+- Eye Lasers now scale 3x Sight on Blasting Damage, 2x TrapSight on Conflagratory damage, and .2x Enemy Dodge Reduction on Aethereal Damage.

 ### ARCHEOLOGY [NERF]